dolittle/Bifrost/Documentation/Frontend/JavaScript/commands.md

 ## Proxy generation

 For C# developers, there are automatically generated proxies of commands, security and validation related to the command.
+Read more about the proxy generation features of Bifrost [here](proxy_generation.md).
 These can be taken as dependencies on constructors of types.
 Read more about [dependency injection](dependency_injection.md) in Bifrost.

 Commands can be created manually in the client code if one wants to.
 It is not required to go through proxy generation.